The Psychology of Social Media Addiction

 Understanding what it is that your customers want to know about your business and anything in relation to it is the way forward.
 Building and relaying content that opens up conversation allows people to come to you with interest and with responses.

-In most cases of addiction, people feel compelled to part-take in certain activities regularly.
+In most cases of social media addiction, people feel compelled to part-take in certain activities regularly.
 And, so often that it becomes a habit.
 A lot of the time big brands will avoid interfering with people in a harmful way by using subjects or objects that people can already identify with.

 Marketers will focus more on how their brand or product can add value to a user’s life, rather than to influence change.
 Content marketing is about creating and sharing interesting, valuable, relevant and useful content.